Sgun369/holbertonschool-low_level_programming/variables_if_else_while/README.md

 a program that prints the alphabet in lowercase,and then in uppercase,followed with a new line 4.When i was having that alphabet soup,i never thought that it would pay off: a program that prints the alphabet in lowercase,followed by a new line..
+ 5.Numbers:
+a program that prints all single digit numbers of base 10 starting from 0